Languages of China: Language policy

 minority languages perceived as inferior is grim.

 The Tibetan Government-in-Exile argue that social pressures and political efforts result in a policy of sinicization and feels that Beijing should promote the Tibetan language more.

 Because many languages exist in China, they also have problems regarding diglossia.
 Recently, in terms of Fishman's typology of the relationships between bilingualism and diglossia and his taxonomy of diglossia (Fishman 1978, 1980) in China: more and more minority communities have been evolving from "diglossia without bilingualism" to "bilingualism without diglossia."
 This could be an implication of mainland China's power expanding.

 In 2010, Tibetan students protested against changes in the Language Policy on the schools that promoted the use of Mandarin Chinese instead of Tibetan.
 They argued that the measure would erode their culture.
 In 2013, China's Education Ministry said that about 400 million people were unable to speak the national language Mandarin.
 In that year, the government pushed linguistic unity in China, focusing on the countryside and areas with ethnic minorities.

 Mandarin Chinese is the prestige language in practice, and failure to protect ethnic languages does occur.
 In summer 2020, the Inner Mongolian government announced an education policy change to phase out Mongolian as the language of instructions for humanities in elementary and middle schools, adopting the national instruction material instead.
 Thousands of ethnic Mongolians in northern China gathered to protest the policy.
 The Ministry of Education describes the move as a natural extension of the Law of the People's Republic of China on the Standard Spoken and Written Chinese Language (通用语言文字法) of 2000.

+In 2024, General Secretary of the Chinese Communist Party Xi Jinping called for wider use of Mandarin by ethnic minorities and in border areas.
+He stated that it is necessary to guide all ethnic groups in border regions to "continuously enhance their recognition of the Chinese nation, Chinese culture and the Communist Party".